tablelandnetwork/docs/docs/local-tableland/cli.md

 npx local-tableland --registryPort 9999
 ```

 A word of caution.
-When you'd like to make any on-chain actions (sending transactions, reading from contracts), this means the commonly used `http://127.0.0.1:8545` must be replaced with `http://127.0.0.1:9999`.
+When you'd like to make any onchain actions (sending transactions, reading from contracts), this means the commonly used `http://127.0.0.1:8545` must be replaced with `http://127.0.0.1:9999`.
 Some clients automatically look for 8545 with a local network, so it's something to keep an eye for and make sure you pass the new, custom URL.